 24. RACE for Writing

 Use the RACE mnemonic when your students are working on persuasive writing.
 It reminds them to cite their sources and be sure to answer the question being asked.

 Cause and effect will always be an essential part of any story.
 Help your students come up with different scenarios for cause and effect.
 In many instances, you could have multiples effects, so challenge your students to identify three to four at a time.
 This will really give them something to write about!

 This upper grade anchor chart gives students lots of ways to start their writing.
 Update it midyear with strong examples of leads that students have written or that they’ve found in books.
 Students could also copy this chart into their notebooks and keep track of the different ways they’ve started their own writing, seeing if they’ve developed a signature lead.

 Inspire students to get crafty and creative with their sentences.
 Update the moods or keywords with every writing assignment, so students are constantly refining their clauses, verbs, and descriptions.

 Learn more: Teaching My Friends

 “Show, don’t tell” is a cardinal rule of writing.
 This anchor chart, best for upper elementary writers, can be used to strengthen scenes in fiction and narrative nonfiction works.
 Build this chart out for middle school writers with additional ideas and more complex emotions.

-This second-grade chart gives students the language to add their own thoughts into their writing.
+This chart gives students the language to add their own thoughts into their writing.
 Modify this chart by highlighting key phrases for students with special needs.
-Or have students create different thought-bubble icons to represent each internal-dialogue sentence starter.
+Or have students create different thought-bubble icons to represent each internal dialogue sentence starter.